Is burning a threat to recycling?

 As the waste is being burnt, this means that less waste will be polluting the rivers and oceans which in short, will benefit the ecosystems and allow them to regrow.
 However, as 12% of plastic waste is incinerated, this results in harmful chemicals being released into the atmosphere resulting in increased air pollution.

 This helps show the detrimental impact of not recycling and how it can affect us and our surrounding environment.
-Here at STE Waste, we aim to recycle as much as possible, if it’s trade waste recycling or secure computer recycling.
+Here at STE Waste Management, we aim to recycle as much as possible, if it’s trade waste recycling or secure computer recycling.